+You must file a claim within two years from the date of the accident, last date of authorized medical treatment, or last date of workers’ compensation benefits paid to you, whichever date is later.
 In an occupational claim (where your condition is the result of exposure or the WEAR and TEAR of your employment over a period of time rather than a specific accident or injury), you generally have two years from the date you knew or should have known that you had a work-related occupational medical condition.
 These claims raise time-sensitive issues and your rights can be permanently lost if you do not act within the proper statute of limitations.

 Payments are based on a special chart applicable for the year of your injury.
 Each body part is valued at a specific number of weeks.
 The rate at which each week is paid depends upon your wage.
 The following examples assume that your weekly wage is at least $635.
 The weekly rate cannot exceed 70% of your gross weekly wage.
 If you earn $200 per week in gross wages, your weekly permanent partial disability benefit rate cannot exceed $140 per week.
 In that event, your permanency award would be less than the following examples.

 For the full chart, click on the link below.
-View Chart* *State of NJ Department of Labor and Workforce Development At Petro Cohen Petro Matarazzo, we have both the skill and experience required to help navigate through the complex workers’ compensation system and to answer any questions you may have.
-Contact us for a free consultation by phone at 888-675-7607 or by completing our online form.
+View Chart* *State of NJ Department of Labor and Workforce Development At Petro Cohen, P.C., we have both the skill and experience required to help navigate through the complex workers’ compensation system and to answer any questions you may have.
+Contact us for a free consultation today.
 We look forward to discussing your situation with you.